redcountryroad/OSCP-shortsheet/README.md

 - If the path to the service binary is not enclosed in quotes and contains white spaces, the name of a loophole for an installed service is Service Unquoted Path.
 As a result, a local user will be able to elevate the privilege to administrator privilege shell by placing an executable in a higher level directory within the path.
 - Detection: `./PowerUp.ps1` -> Get-UnquotedService
 - Detection outcome and Precondition: under ModifiablePath -> BUILTIN\Users, and then checks if any binary paths have a space and aren’t quoted.
-- Precondition check: `icalcs "C:\Program Files\Unquoted Path Service"`, to check that BUILTIN\Users has WRITE permission
+- Precondition check: `icalcs "C:\Program Files\Unquoted Path Service"`, to check that BUILTIN\Users has WRITE or FULL CONTROL permission
 - Exploitation: if the path is `C:\Program Files\Unquoted Path Service\Common Files\unquotedpathservice.exe`, then craft reverse shell exploit called common.exe and place in any of the sub directories in C:\Program Files\Unquoted Path Service\Common Files .
 To trigger the exploit use 'net start *ServiceName*' and then run netcat listener on kali.

 11. runas